xiaozhuchacha/AOG_AR/README.md

 Implements drag and drop on canvas to enable and-or graph patching.
 Parse the and-or graph to generate action sequence.

 #### OnScreenKeyboard.cs
 Helper class to use TouchScreenKeyboard class to edit new action name.
+(Requires building in XMAL instead of D3D)

 #### HandDraggableCustom.cs, GripperNewPoseControl.cs, EditAction.cs
 Allow user to edit an end node, and set new pose for the action by dragging a gripper hologram with hand gesture.